ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 #### Personnel Security Policy

 1. The CSO, ComSO, Crypto Custodians, Administrator\(s\), and individuals holding other key PKI roles shall have been subjected to BPSS checking and shall maintain a current and valid SC clearance as a minimum.
-Evidence of clearance will be maintained in an up-to-date register in a format agreed with the MoJ and made available to the MoJ.
+Evidence of clearance will be maintained in an up-to-date register in a format agreed with the and made available to the .

 2. The Crypto Custodians shall have formal training from CESG or MoD on key management and PKI operation.